 well.
 Of course, they don’t capture keyboard input, but when the user

-pressed Enter
+presses Enter

 we’ll press the button or navigate to the

-link.
 We’ll start by binding those keys in the event loop:

 while True: